 Scissors help make the waist smaller and the hips

 Laying face up, lift one leg up while the other is outstretched and level with the floor.
 Try to lift your leg as high as possible without lifting your back.
-Lift the leg slowly 10 times, then repeat with the other leg.
+Lift the leg slowly 10 times, then repeat with the opposite leg.

-For this position, you will need to lay on your side, with your elbow bent to help your back stay straight.
-Move the legs straight up from the hips; this helps maintain balance and protect the lumbar region.
+For this position, you’ll need to lay on your side, with your elbow bent to help your back stay straight.
+Move the legs straight up from the hips.
+This helps maintain balance and protect the lumbar region.

-While inhaling, lift your right arms and slowly stretch and curve it over your head.
+While inhaling, lift your right arm and slowly stretch and curve it over your head.
 Bend your torso gently at the waist in the same direction as your arm.
 Hold the position for several seconds, then return to your original position.
 Repeat this 5 times, then switch to the other side.

 Inhale while tightening the arch, lifting the feet back and up, elevating the legs from the ground and maintaining the arms extended as much as possible.
 Try to lift your chest and head from the floor without losing the tension of the arch in your legs.

-To end the exercise, slowly let your legs down and release your ankles, stretch your hands and rest.
+To end the exercise, slowly let your legs down and release your ankles, stretch your hands, and rest.